• May 14, 2025

 The time at which you book your flight:

 Airline pricing is dynamic and can fluctuate frequently, even if you're checking the same flight repeatedly.
-This is because airlines constantly adjust their fares in response to various factors, including demand, time of booking, and competition among other carriers.
+This is because airlines constantly adjust their fares in response to various factors, including demand, booking time, and competition from other carriers.
 As a result, you might notice that the price of a ticket can change dramatically from one moment to the next, reflecting the ongoing shifts in market conditions.

 Airlines' promotional and last-minute deals:

-Airlines frequently employ a strategy of lowering ticket prices as the flight departure time approaches, aiming to fill any unsold seats.
-This practice can lead to enticing last-minute deals for travellers with a degree of flexibility in their travel plans.
+Airlines frequently lower ticket prices as the flight departure time approaches to fill any unsold seats.
+This practice can lead to enticing last-minute deals for travellers with some flexibility in their travel plans.
 For the savvy and spontaneous adventurer, these discounted fares can present an excellent opportunity to secure affordable airfare, allowing them to seize the moment and embark on last-minute getaways or spontaneous trips without breaking the bank.

 How To Use the Price Fluctuation Cycle Of Airlines to Your Benefit?